buzden/deptycheck/docs/source/tutorials/t04-automatic-generator-derivation.md

   genEntry = deriveGen
 ```

 But honestly DepTyCheck is would decline our example because we need also to pass a generator for strings.
-It does not present out of the box, so, we need some to add some special stuff around which will be uncovered by further tutorals.
+It does not present out of the box, so, we need some to add some special stuff around which will be uncovered by further tutorials.

 ```idris
 %hint